datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-**Structure 2:** Response for property values that are node references.
+**Structure 2:** Decoded response payload string for property values that are node references.

 ```json
 {